The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Everything I've said so far is about the U.S. market.
 Here's what I don't know how to factor in: what's happening in China.

-Alibaba supposedly screens a million applications monthly.
-Nobody publishes research.
+The scale is staggering.
+Alibaba reportedly screens a million applications monthly.
+But nobody publishes research.
 Nobody gets sued.
-Nobody audits for bias—or if they do, nobody talks about it.
+Nobody audits for bias publicly—or if they do, nobody talks about it.

 The EU can regulate emotion recognition.
 They can require transparency.
 Doesn't touch Shenzhen.